 Best Practices and Tips

-- Use clear report names: When saving reports, use a naming convention that reflects the purpose or key filters.
-This makes the report easier to find later.
+- Use clear report names: Use a naming convention that reflects the report purpose or filters.

-- Limit field count thoughtfully: Prioritize essential fields to stay within the 15-field limit.
-This helps maintain performance and improves overall usability.
+- Limit field count thoughtfully: Use only the fields needed for the report to stay within the 15-field limit and maintain performance.

-- Leverage familiarity: The report builder is designed to resemble other commonly used views (such as the "All Tickets" grid).
-This reduces learning curves and speeds up onboarding.
+- Leverage familiarity: The report builder is designed to feel similar to other Help Desk views such as the “All Tickets” grid.

-- Check permissions: Ensure that users assigned to build or edit reports have the appropriate role permissions.
-Saving and editing reports may be restricted based on user access.
+- Check permissions: Confirm that users who need to build or edit reports have the correct reporting permissions.

 Example Reports